dmalcaba/EntityFrameworkCoreQuery/README.md

 # EntityFrameworkCoreQuery
 EntityFrameworkCoreQuery repository is a collection of common queries

-This uses .NET Core 3.1
+This uses .NETCore 3.1 / EntityFrameworkCore 3.1 - SqlServer provider

 ## Setup